 This brings us to the next question, where to stay in Aharbal?
 There is accommodation available here in the form of JKTDC cottages.
 But before you decide to stay, you got to ask yourself, what are you going to do the entire day?

 The sun also gets very harsh here during the day which will make sightseeing a little difficult.
-So stay in Aharbal only if you just want to spend some time sitting in the peace, doing absolutely nothing.
+So stay in Aharbal only if you just want to spend some time sitting in peace, doing absolutely nothing.

 Aharbal Waterfall to Gulmarg